n0bodysec/NobodyFirewall/README.md

 # What is Nobody's Firewall?
-Nobody Firewall (aka nfwall) is a simple —but powerful— firewall for SA-MP that protect your server against query flood/cookie flood attacks.
+Nobody's Firewall (aka nfwall) is a simple —but powerful— firewall for SA-MP that protect your server against query flood/cookie flood attacks.

 Requisites
 -------------------------------